leon4rd/test/README.md

-## What do you call a gorilla wearing headphones?
-Anything you'd like, it can't hear you.
+## How do you make a 'one' disappear?
+You add a 'g' and it's 'gone'